Skip to main content

 Note: There will be some walking on the tour.
 All bags and food and drinks will need to stay in Appel lobby.

-Tour of new Rare Manuscripts Collections exhibit: Plant Based: Botanical Innovations from Paper to Poison
+Tour of the new Rare Manuscripts Collections exhibit: Plant Based: Botanical Innovations from Paper to Poison

 11:30 a.m. - 12:30 p.m.
 ET